Prison Rape Elimination Act (PREA)

 To whom does PREA apply?

-PREA applies to all public and private institutions that house juvenile and/or adult offender, males or females.
-PREA is applicable to the smallest residential facility as well as facilities that hold hundreds of juveniles.
+PREA applies to all public and private facilities that hold juvenile or adult offenders, whether they are male or female.
+In addition, PREA applies to facilities of every size, from the smallest residential program to large facilities that hold hundreds of juveniles.

 What is the evidence of the ADYS’s commitment to maintain a safe, humane and appropriately secure environment for juveniles?